erfianugrah/markov-mail/docs/DATASETS.md

 WHERE label IS NOT NULL
 ```

-**Pros:**
-- Real-world data from your actual users
-- Highest accuracy for your use case
+Pros: Real-world data from your users, highest accuracy for your use case
-- Matches your user patterns

-**Cons:**
-- Requires existing production system
+Cons: Requires existing production system, privacy considerations
-- Privacy considerations (hash/anonymize if needed)

 ### Source 2: Analytics Engine (After Deployment)